-Debbie is a regular speaker at libraries and book clubs.
+Debbie has a Bachelor of Arts (Psychology) and Master of Public Administration from the University of Queensland.
+She is a human resources professional and previously managed offices of the former Commonwealth Employment Service.
+She is a regular speaker at libraries and book clubs.
 Her most popular presentations are about indie publishing and the ‘stories behind the story’.

-The Scarlet Key ***NEW RELEASE*** Urban crime mystery novel about the addictive world of body ink, a clairvoyant, and a woman with a deadly secret.
+The Scarlet Key (Sold on Amazon Kindle as Indelible Lies) Urban crime mystery novel about the addictive world of body ink, a clairvoyant, and a woman with a deadly secret.
 Every tattoo has a story.
+(2016)

-Baby Farm, a cosy crime mystery novel about forced adoptions in the 70s.
-Published 2014.
+Baby Farm (Sold on Amazon Kindle as Shameful Lies) A cosy crime mystery novel about forced adoptions in the 70s.
+(2014)

 New Land New Life, a short story about migration from Italy and surviving the tropics of Far North Queensland in the 1950s.
 Published 2009 in Beginnings.